Create and manage Load Balancer

 • If SSL communication was checked among all Ciphers, it becomes the Cipher that allows connection from Load Balancer.

-4. Add Servers
+4. Add servers

 loadbalancer-classiclb-classic_addserver_ko

-3. Click the [Next] button.
+3. Click [Next].

-5. View Setting Information
+5. View configuration information

 • A Load Balancer is created set to Stop.